williamtankw/sharding-workshop/README.md

 ```

 ### 5 - Create an index on the shard key via MongoDB Compass, Atlas UI or mongosh (if the sharded collection has data or is not empty)
+1. This is trying to simulate range sharding.
+Based on the collection, you might get an unbalanced shard distribution.
-1. Use the following commands:
+2. Use the following commands:
 ```
 use LXDB
 db.products.createIndex({ “sku”:1 })